 At Mosaic we measure quality by how well we support each person in service.
 We focus on what each person's preferences, dreams and desires are to help determine what quality means for them.
-Quality at Mosaic is not a one size fits all service - people are unique and our role as staff is defined by the people we support.
+Quality at Mosaic is not a one-size-fits-all service - it is as unique as the people we support.

-In order to ensure that we are providing quality services, Mosaic utilizes two tools researched and developed by the Council on Quality and Leadership (CQL): Basic Assurances® and Personal Outcome Measures®.
-Basic

-Assurances evaluates the quality of services we provide and Personal Outcome Measures evaluates a person's quality of life.
+In order to ensure that we are providing quality services, Mosaic utilizes two tools researched and developed by the Council on Quality and Leadership (CQL): Basic Assurances[®] and Personal Outcome Measures.[®] Basic Assurances evaluates the quality of services we provide and Personal Outcome Measures evaluates a person's quality of life.
 One of the components of Personal Outcome Measures is annual interviews that are conducted with each person we serve.
 These interviews focus on what people want in their lives such as safety, having the best possible health, having friends, and participating in the community.